mesosphere/dcos-docs-site/pages/dkp/konvoy/2.2/storage/static-local-volume/index.md

 -   Persistent volumes with a 'Filesystem' volume-mode are discovered if you mount them under `/mnt/disks`.

--   Persistent volumes with a 'Block' volume-mode are discovered if you create a symbolic link to the block device is created in `/mnt/disks`.
+-   Persistent volumes with a 'Block' volume-mode are discovered if you create a symbolic link to the block device in `/mnt/disks`.

 ## Before you begin